 Treatment and prognosis

 Intraosseous lipomas that do not affect bone stability may be treated conservatively.
 Symptomatic cases or those with imminent fractures are treated by curettage 8 and bone grafting.
-There are no recurrences after surgical therapy 8.
-However, malignant transformations have been sporadically described 1.
+There is no recurrence after surgical therapy 8, however, malignant transformation has been sporadically described 1.

 - 1. Campbell R, Grainger A, Mangham D, Beggs I, Teh J, Davies A. Intraosseous Lipoma: Report of 35 New Cases and a Review of the Literature.
 Skeletal Radiol.
 2003;32(4):209-22. doi:10.1007/s00256-002-0616-7 - Pubmed